 As a subject coordinator you can also upload copyright compliant or creative licensed readings to your Perusall subject, so students have access to a suite of materials.
-Please see the Perusall and copyright guide for details on copyright requirements.
+See copyright guidelines for Perusall for details on copyright requirements.

 Students' annotations on the readings lets them create threads by highlighting text passages and posting questions or comments in the margin.
 The platform uses natural language processing (NLP) writing analytics to automatically evaluate student annotations.

-Perusall allocates marks to students’ contributions to discussions on readings by running an algorithm over the student contributions.
-These marks can assist staff when marking Perusall activities as part of low stake formative assessment, but staff are responsible in ensuring all marking is fair and appropriate
+Perusall allocates marks to Perusall allocates marks to students by running an algorithm over their contributions to discussions on readings.
+These marks can assist staff when marking Perusall activities as part of low stake formative assessment, but staff are responsible for ensuring all marking is fair and appropriate

 The algorithm assesses the depth of an annotation along with the distribution of a student’s annotations across the text.
 Simplistic annotations focussed around a couple of pages or passages will get a lower mark, while more complex and detailed annotations distributed across the reading will get higher marks.
 Perusall's engagement score allows multiple measures of student engagement to be aggregated into one single mark.
 Up to six different engagement metrics can be combined into this mark.